-Our People Who Can Help section is a directory of local organisations and resources, offering choice to you on how you can meet any support needs, and lead active, stimulating, healthy and independent lives with a reduced need for support from paid care staff.
+Our People Who Can Help section is a directory of local organisations, services and resources, offering choice to you on how you can meet any support needs, and lead active, stimulating, healthy and independent lives with a reduced need for support from paid care staff.

 If you know of a local organisation which has been helpful for you then please let us know so that we can spread the word.

 The News section has links to news stories, and in particular seeks to promote stories which help to promote people's health and well-being - for example stories bringing attention to the prevalence of obesity in society, or stories offering recommending actions during extreme weather conditions.